raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Annotation Targets

 The location within an API specification where annotations can be applied MUST be one of the target locations in the following Target Locations table.
-The targets are the locations themselves, not sub-properties within the locations; for example, the Method target refers to the method property, not to the method display name, description, and so on.
+The targets are the locations themselves, not sub-properties within the locations; for example, the Method target refers to the method node, not to the method display name, description, and so on.

 <a name='annotation-target-location'></a>